-Zach Riepma is now in his fifth season at Northwood.
+Zach Riepma is now in his sixth season at Northwood.
 After two years as the wide receivers coach, Leonard Haynes promoted Riepma to the roll of offensive coordinator for the 2016 campaign.

 Northwood's offense took a big step forward in 2017.
 The Timberwolves ranked second in the GLIAC in rushing and fourth in scoring.
 Their 25.6 points per game average was more than four points higher than the previous season, when the team ranked 12th in the GLIAC in scoring.